By Dave Landry

 According to James Clear, "Success is less about making good habits easy and more about making bad habits difficult."
 What's interesting is, like Maurer, in Atomic Habits he focuses on small, measurable changes (vs. drastic ones).

 Alerts have been a Godsend for me.
 When I find myself watching the screen too much, I set alerts-lots of 'em!
 I set alerts near my stops and profit targets to alert me that action needs to be taken.
-In more recent times, inspired by Charlie Kirk, I've started setting more and more alerts to remind me when markets are moving and keep me from watching them when they aren't!
+In more recent times, inspired by Charlie Kirk (who sets hundreds of alerts), I've started setting more and more alerts to remind me when markets are moving and to keep me from watching them when they aren't!
 Lately, this has been in markets that have breakout characteristics like IPOs, where I set alerts for new highs.
 I also have been setting alerts on thinner, more speculative stocks such as the 420s—just to make sure that I don’t miss moves in the “church of what’s happening now.”

 Try the above small things first.
 If these small commitment devices aren't helping, then it might be time to take slightly more drastic action.
 For instance, I have one client who often does quite well until he begins over trading himself into a serious drawdown-rinse and repeat!
 He finally became so frustrated that he moved his trading account over to an investment management firm.
 He now has to call in his trades.
-This has completely eradicated his unnecessary day trading because he doesn't want to look like a “mad man.”
+This has completely eradicated his unnecessary day trading because he doesn't want to "look like a lunatic.” (his words)

 Short-term trading temptations will hinder your long-term goals.
 None of us are immune.
 Therefore, commit to commitment devices to protect you from you.
 These don't have to be difficult or complex.
 Tempting to do something that you shouldn't?
 Turn off your screens, go for a walk, or take your significant other to lunch.